Looking for the best postpartum underwear?

 4. Intimate Portal Maternity Under Bump Panties

 Pros: low rise, breathable cotton, comfortable, easy wash

-These bikini pants by Intimate portal are great is you don’t want full coverage.
-Unfortunately for some women the postpartum period is a time you need to wear panties and pads, even if you don’t normal do so.
-This can make you feel really uncomfortable.
+These Intimate Portal Under the Bump Maternity Panties are great if you don’t want full coverage.
+Unfortunately for some women, the postpartum period is a time you need to wear panties and pads, even if you don’t normally do so.
+This can make you feel uncomfortable.
 These panties are a great compromise.
 They offer little coverage with enough to support a maternity pad.

 The band sits just under your hip line and is quite discreet under clothes.
-We wouldn’t recommend these if you have a C-section as the band will rub at you incision area.
+I wouldn’t recommend these if you have a C-section as you’ll have no protection over your wound.
 The breathable, cotton fabric makes them very soft and can aid the recovery of any perineal stitches.
-They come in a big variety of colors and pretty lace edges.
+They come in a wide variety of colors and pretty patterns.